 But I have learned one thing over the years: Not every farewell is bad.
 Sometimes it’s good to say goodbye to things and people.
 Often you only realize what you really had in them.
 Or you can finally let go of things that you have clung to in vain.
-Anyone of us can probably sing a song about that.
+Any one of us can probably sing a song about that.
 You just have to think about how good it is to clean and sort old things out.
 It has never hurt to get rid of the skeletons in the closet.
 Not every farewell is bad.
 What belongs together will also come together again.

 Serenity and gratitude are the way to happiness

 Two things that I would have liked to have given to the small, chubby Rosa from the past would have been serenity and gratitude.
 Nowadays, I am very good at it and realize that these two virtues make up a large part of my happiness.
 In fact, I was never really ungrateful, because we had to start from scratch in Germany and work everything out anew.
 I learned from my parents that everything can be worked out with honest and hard work.
 And nothing can be taken for granted.
 There are people who are hungry every day, have no roof over their heads or even running water.
 We should never forget that.
 Gratitude and humility go hand in hand with serenity.
-Everyday problems and aches and pains are becoming more banal and don’t ruffle us so quickly.
+Everyday problems and aches and pains are becoming banaler and don’t ruffle us so quickly.
 Except for life-threatening diseases, we actually only have luxury problems in this country and always fall soft.

 We also have everything in our own hands.
 We have the luxury of being able to determine our lives every day.
 Everything is in our own hands.
 Regardless of whether it is a change of job, retraining, separation, travel or eating, sports, etc. But that can also cause us endless stress: the oversupply can also paralyze us.
 We always have to make decisions.
-We constantly compare not only offers of the latest trends and must-haves, but also ourselves with other people.
+We constantly compare not only offers the latest trends and must-haves but also ourselves with other people.
 That can only make you unhappy.
 I got out of this ride a long time ago.
 I hardly buy anything new because I don’t need anything anymore and I have already everything.
 In addition, I can hardly pack anything in my backpack.
 The really important things are not things anyway.